The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems

-To implement our random-threshold policies, we take 21 evenly-spaced percentiles of the threshold distribution $F$, that is, we take the 21 thresholds defined by $F^{-1}(0), F^{-1}(0.05), ..., F^{-1}(0.95),F^{-1}(1)$.
-Then we assign them (i.e.\ randomly permute them) over the 21 warehouses, making accept/reject decisions at each warehouse based on the assigned threshold (scaled by the starting inventory).
-We believe this assignment of percentiles to warehouses is how our threshold distribution $F$ would be implemented in practice.
+There are multiple ways to implement our random-threshold policy.
+The first implementation involves independently generating a random threshold for each SKU and for each warehouse.
+The second implementation involves generating evenly-spaced percentiles of the threshold distribution $F$ across different warehouses.
+More specifically, for each SKU and among all the $w$ warehouses, we take the $w$ thresholds defined by $F^{-1}(0)$, $F^{-1}(\frac{1}{w})$, ..., $F^{-1}(\frac{w-1}{w})$.
+Then we randomly permute them and assign them over the $w$ warehouses, making accept/reject decisions at each warehouse based on the assigned threshold (scaled by the starting inventory).
+The third implementation involves independently generating one single percentile for each SKU, and use this percentile for all warehouses.
+These three implementations all have very similar performance.
+We believe the second implementation, that is, the assignment of evenly-spaced percentiles to warehouses, is how our threshold distribution $F$ would be implemented in practice.
 We then average the fulfillment ratios over the warehouses to determine the performance for a specific SKU.
-We take an outer average over many independent random permutations of warehouses to define a final performance ratio for each of the 974 SKU's.
+We take an outer average over many independent random permutations of warehouses to define a final performance ratio for each of the 974 SKUs.

 We find that the greedy FCFS policy has the best average-case performance ratio, even when the scaling factor $\alpha$ for initial inventory is small.
+All three implementations of our random-threshold policies have similar performance.
+The algorithm in \citet{han2015randomized} has the worst average-case performance ratio.
 While this is discouraging, we believe that the way in which order sizes are censored in our data favors FCFS, since large orders cannot come at the end.
-Nonetheless, for any $\alpha$, if we look at the worst-case SKU, then our random-threshold policy has the best performance.
-Indeed, the way in which it distributes different thresholds over the warehouses provides a form of ``hedging'' for each SKU, and our random-threshold policy being robust to the worst case is consistent with it having the best competitive ratio.
-This robustness is not achieved by FCFS, the algorithm of \citet{han2015randomized}, or even any deterministic-threshold algorithm.
+Nonetheless, if we look at the worst case SKU, then our random-threshold policy has the best performance for a large fraction of scaling factors $\alpha$.
+Indeed, our random-threshold policy being robust to the worst case is consistent with it having the best competitive ratio.
+This robustness is not achieved by FCFS.